Lumi-supercomputer/LUMI-SoftwareStack/docs/procedures.md

     need to set some environment variables beforehand to point to that location).

-## Making a master installation of the module system
+## Making a master installation of the software stack

 A master version is an installation of the full system that can run independently from another installation.
 This is made easy so that it is possible to install a master version under a personal account or on a test system for testing and development independent from the central installation on the system.

-**This procedure is not for the prototype repository.
-That repository still uses a different directory structure but contains a script to mimic the true repository by linking to the prototype repository.**

  1. Create an empty directory which will be the root of the software installation.

- 2. Clone the ``LUMI-software-setup`` repository in that directory.
+ 2. Clone the ``LUMI-SoftwareStack`` repository in that directory.
 You can change the name of the repository directory to anything as the whole installation is independent of that name provided that ``LMOD_PACKAGE_PATH`` refers to the LMOD installation in that repository.
-In the documentation, we call the directory ``SystemRepo``.
+In the documentation, we call the directory ``SystemRepo`` (as opposed to ``UserRepo`` for a user installation that depends on a master installation).

  3. Run the ``prepare_LUMI.sh`` script from ``SystemRepo/scripts`` to initialise the directory structure.
 The script takes no arguments but it is important to run the